The Varieties of Schelling Model Experience: Results

 \subsection{Classification by Phase Diagram}

 A comprehensive classification of relocation procedures was achieved by organizing them according to their phase diagram properties.
-The rule space results in 54 possible relocation procedures that were grouped into 3 distinct phase diagram classes, each defined by the number of phase transitions.
+The rule space results in 54 possible relocation procedures that were grouped into 3 distinct phase diagram classes shown in Figure \ref{fig:3class}, each defined by the number of phase transitions.

 The central result of Schelling's work was the transition from integrated outcomes to segregated outcomes at $\text{th} = \vartheta_s$.
 This transition characterizes class 1, which is defined by this transition alone, typically occurring within the range $0.35 \leq \vartheta_s \leq 0.5$.
 While agents are satisfied with integrated outcomes within this range of thresholds, agent relocations---driven solely by personal satisfaction and without regard for the impact on neighboring agents---trigger a cascade of subsequent dissatisfaction-driven moves.
 This cascade, referred to as Schelling's avalanche henceforth, tips the outcome toward segregation, since it is the dynamically stable outcome.
 The sensitivity of Schelling's avalanche to agent vision is discussed in Section \ref{subsec:vision}.
 Of the 54 generated phase diagrams 14 ($26\%$) corresponded to class 1.